 Gladstone Land Corporation is an agricultural real estate investment trust ("REIT") that was re-incorporated in Maryland onMarch 24, 2011, having been previously re-incorporated in Delaware on May 25, 2004, and having been originally incorporated in California on June 14, 1997.
 We are primarily in the business of owning and leasing farmland, and we conduct substantially all of our operations through a subsidiary, Gladstone Land Limited Partnership (the "Operating Partnership"), a Delaware limited partnership.
-The Company owned 89.1% and 87.4% of the limited partnership interests in the Operating Partnership ("OP Units") as ofMarch 31, 2017, and December 31, 2016, respectively (see Note 7, "Equity," for additional discussion regarding OP Units).
+The Company owned 89.1% and 87.4% of the limited partnership interests in the Operating Partnership ("OP Units") as ofJune 30, 2017, and December 31, 2016, respectively (see Note 7, "Equity," for additional discussion regarding OP Units).

 Subject to certain restrictions and limitations, and pursuant to contractual agreements, our business is managed by Gladstone Management Corporation (the "Adviser"), a Delaware corporation, and administrative services are provided to us by Gladstone Administration, LLC (the "Administrator"), a Delaware limited liability company.
-Our Adviser and Administrator are both affiliates of ours.
+Our Adviser and Administrator are both affiliates of ours (see Note 6, "Related-Party Transactions," for additional discussion regarding our Adviser and Administrator).